learn-co-curriculum/phase-3-orms-pokemon-scraper/README.md

 ### BONUS

 Now that we got every pokemon we want to get them ready to fight.

-(Did you really think you and Arel weren't going to have a battle after capturing every pokemon?)
-But if they battle we need to keep track of their hp (health power).
-And the only way to do that is to alter the database.
+In `spec/pokemon_spec.rb`, uncomment the tests at the bottom of the file to see the additional challenge.

+In a battle, we need to keep track of health, traditionally represented as `hp` (health points).
+We can start keeping track of `hp`, but we'll need to alter the database.
 What would be perfect is a SQL query that adds an `hp` column and a default value of 60 to every row.
 That SQL command should be put into a migration file in `db/`.

 Once the `hp` column is set up there should be an instance method called `alter_hp` that will allow us to change a specific pokémon's health to a new hp.